Ha0Tang/BiGraphGAN/README.md

 5. Run `sh test_deepfashion.sh` for testing.

 ## Download Images Produced by the Authors
-**You can directly download the images produced by the authors for comparisons in your own papers!!!**
+**You can directly download the images produced by the authors for qualitative comparisons in your own papers!!!**

 For Market-1501:
 ```bash